jpconstantineau/FruityLab-Setup/RaspberryPiSetup.md

 ```
 [picluster]
-192.168.1.20 ansible_user=ubuntu new_hostname=fruity-master1
+192.168.1.20 ansible_user=pi new_hostname=fruity-master1
-192.168.1.21 ansible_user=ubuntu new_hostname=fruity-worker1
+192.168.1.21 ansible_user=pi new_hostname=fruity-worker1
-192.168.1.22 ansible_user=ubuntu new_hostname=fruity-worker2
+192.168.1.22 ansible_user=pi new_hostname=fruity-worker2
-192.168.1.23 ansible_user=ubuntu new_hostname=fruity-worker3
+192.168.1.23 ansible_user=pi new_hostname=fruity-worker3
 ```
-The default hostname of the image is `ubuntu`.
+The default hostname of the ubuntu image is `ubuntu`.
 The Ansible setup playbook will rename the host to the `new_hostname` indicated in the inventory.

 These have been defined in the `picluster` inventory file.